 A legal operations team is the heart of an organization, which makes working with other departments and business functions a high priority.
-To help guide in-house legal departments, we brought together industry experts and our customers to open a dialogue around collaboration in our latest white paper, Legal Operations 101: A Blueprint for Modern Legal Departments.
-This blog post is the first in a four-part series (check out part 2 and part 3) on best practices for legal departments when working cross-functionally within your company.
+To help guide in-house legal departments, we brought together industry experts and our customers to open a dialogue around collaboration in our latest whitepaper, Legal Operations 101: A Blueprint for Modern Legal Departments.
+This blog post is the first in a four-part series (check out part 2, part 3, and part 4) on best practices for legal departments when working cross-functionally within your company.

 Poor contract management costs companies an average of 9% of their annual revenue

 According to the International Association for Contract & Commercial Management (IACCA), many companies are missing a tremendous opportunity to boost their bottom line.
 Optimizing internal processes and accelerating the sales lifecycle should be a top priority for both sales departments and legal operations.
 These departments share common goals, and can greatly benefit from working together from the early stages of a deal.

 Easier said than done, right?
 Sales departments may look at legal as a bottleneck, and legal departments are often wary of promises being made in the contract negotiation phase by their eager colleagues.
 However, without ongoing diligence on behalf of a company’s legal department, contracts are often vulnerable to weakness which decreases their value and exposes the organizations.
 Consider the following:

 - Refunds or payment reductions due to failures based on over-commitments

 - Disagreements over pricing